Michaelpalacce/HomeLab/README.md

 - Run `ansible-galaxy collection install -r playbooks/install/requirements-collections.yml` to install all the needed ansible collections
 - Run `ansible-playbook -i inventory playbooks/install/main.yml --tags preflight` At this point you have everything needed to setup kubernetes ( all the needed binaries )
 - Run `ansible-playbook -i inventory playbooks/install/main.yml --tags setup` This will initialize the master on the init_master PI and add all the workers
-- Run `ansible-playbook -i inventory playbooks/install/main.yml --tags init` Inits dashy, longhorn, traefik and cgroup-gc
+- Run `ansible-playbook -i inventory playbooks/install/main.yml --tags init` Inits dashy, longhorn, nginxproxymanager and cgroup-gc

 ### cgroup-gc
 This is a helm chart that installs a daemonset that will be deployed on all nodes with the purpose of clearing up cgroups.